ansible-collections/ibm_zos_core/docs/source/quickstart.rst

 z/OS Connection Plugin
 ----------------------

-Since EBCDIC encoding is used on z/OS, custom plugins are needed to determine the correct transport method when targeting a z/OS system.

-The zos_ssh.py connection plugin is a fork of the default ssh.py plugin with added functionality for checking if a module is written in REXX.
+Since EBCDIC encoding is used on z/OS, custom plugins are required to determine the correct transport method when targeting a z/OS system.
+The zos_ssh.py connection plugin is a fork of the default ssh.py plugin with the added functionality to check if a module is written in REXX.

-Since REXX scripts need to be in EBCDIC encoding to run, they need to be handled differently during transfer.
-If the string ``__ANSIBLE_ENCODE_EBCDIC__`` is found on the first line of the module, the module is transferred to the target system using SCP.
+Since REXX scripts are required be in EBCDIC encoding to run, they must be handled differently during transfer.
+If the string ``__ANSIBLE_ENCODE_EBCDIC__`` is found in the first line of the module, the module is transferred to the target system using SCP.
 Otherwise, SFTP is used.
 SCP treats files as text, automatically encoding as EBCDIC at transfer time.
 SFTP treats files as binary, performing no encoding changes.